 In theory, this all sounds easy — but the reality is, it can be very hard.
 Although these tips won’t get you over your divorce completely, they are great steps to take to help you get back on track.

 Erica Sunarjo graduated from South Texas College majoring in Marketing and Creative Writing.
 She used her knowledge to make a difference in the realm of business copywriting and invested heavily in traveling and language learning.
-At present, Erica is fluent in French and Spanish, studying Chinese and working her way to being a multilingual copywriter.
-She keeps track of the latest trends in IT and technologies, blogs about efficient strategies in education and business coaching, holds educational webinars.
-Right now Erica is the most effective writer in The Word Point.
+Erica is currently fluent in French and Spanish, studying Chinese, and working her way to being a multilingual copywriter.
+She keeps track of the latest trends in IT and technologies, blogs about efficient strategies in education and business coaching, and holds educational webinars.
+Right now, Erica is the most effective writer in The Word Point.